 Since 1996, the development of Leipzig as a media location has been analysed at regular intervals by means of scientific surveys.
 Following seven studies to date, another "Study on the Media and Creative Industries in Leipzig 2017" commissioned by the Office for Economic Development is now available.
-It analyses the situation of Leipzig's media and creative industries including their seven sub-sectors, including for the first time with a special focus on information and communication technology.
+It analyses the situation of Leipzig's media and creative industries including their seven sub-sectors, including for the first time with a special focus on Information technology.

 The complete study is available on the Internet at http://www.leipzig.de/medienstudie retrievable.

 The number of companies in the Information sector in Leipzig grew by 267 between 2009 and 2014 to a total of 1,055.
 However, these are predominantly small businesses.
 The number of employees rose to 12,336 by 2016.